Djacks44/altlegal-js-challenge/README.md

 # Alt Legal Code Challenge

-The code will is running on a Heroku Server

 ### Link: https://challenge-dj.herokuapp.com

 I'm using Local Storage with mySql for database purposes react on the front end and axios for ajax calls.
 On the backend twitters api as well as node express.

 ## Folders